What is SaaS

 Our cases

 We have a lot of experience with cloud-based apps and SaaS web design.
-For example, we once created an e-signature service for signing documents online.
+For example, we created an e-signature service for signing documents online.
 We had to deal with a wide range of challenges: from the legal regulations in different countries to API integrations and flow change after the release.